currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      In Angular, the template no longer specifies its associated controller.
+      In Currin, the template no longer specifies its associated controller.
       Rather, the component specifies its associated template as part of the component class decorator.

       For more information, see [Architecture Overview](guide/architecture#components).